universityofsussex-rc/Workshops/README.md

 ## Artemis

 These three Exercises are designed to get the basics of Navigating the new Artemis HRC Open OnDemand Web Portal with the Slurm Schedular.

-These are presented currently as a DEMO for the RSE Workshop and not intended to be the final design.
-The slides will be uploaded once checked for sensitive data.

 - <a href="exercises/artemis/Exercise1/">Exercise 1</a>
 - <a href="exercises/artemis/Exercise2/">Exercise 2</a>